 was the Associate Trauma Program Medical Director at Thomas Jefferson

 University Hospital, where he also remains on staff.

-Paoli will have trauma attending physicians in-house 24 hours a day, as
+Paoli has trauma attending physicians in-house 24 hours a day, as well

 physicians, and a fully staffed operating room.
 Additionally, we have up